wangjy0116/Black-Box-UE-Hub/README.md

 ---

 ### 🤝 Multi-agent
+Multi-agent methods estimate uncertainty by introducing multiple agents with different roles, perspectives, or capabilities and then using their interactions as an additional source of evidence.
+Unlike single-model methods, which rely on one model's own generations, these approaches exploit agreement, disagreement, revision, and debate across agents to assess answer reliability.
+The general intuition is that an answer that remains stable under multi-agent interaction is more likely to be trustworthy.

 | Method | Venue | Computation | Calibration | Open-ended | Closed-ended | Code |
 |---|:---:|:---:|:---:|:---:|:---:|:---:|